Some History to Share

 The Mimbres region has seen some of the most intensive and extensive looting in North America because of the exquisite painted pottery.
 Many believed that there were few archaeological remains left to study.
 Despite the site destruction, archaeologists over decades have gleaned knowledge of the region’s ancient past.
 Additionally, recent efforts by local residents to preserve the archaeological record offer hope for the future.

-The Mattocks site in the northern Mimbres Valley is the focus of our tours.
-Participants may explore the site with tour leaders William Hudson or Marilyn Markel, as they walk through the site and museum.
+The Mattocks Site in the northern Mimbres Valley is the focus of our tours.
+Participants may explore the site with tour leaders William Hudson or Marilyn Markel, or other volunteers as they walk through the site and museum.

-There are three parts.
+Our museum has three themes.
 The first briefly introduces the region and its complex history of human groups from Archaic through Classic Mimbres to Apache.

-In the second, guides discuss the Mimbres Foundation excavation at the Mattocks site in the 1970s.
+It also guides you visually through the Mimbres Foundation excavation at the Mattocks Site in the 1970's.

-The Mattocks site in the northern Mimbres Valley is the focus of our tours.
-Participants may explore the site with tour leaders William Hudson or Marilyn Markel, as they walk through the site and museum.
+The Mattocks Site in the northern Mimbres Valley is the focus of our tours.
+Participants may explore the site with tour leaders William Hudson or Marilyn Markel, or other volunteers as they walk through the site and museum.

-There are three parts.
+Our museum has three themes.
 The first briefly introduces the region and its complex history of human groups from Archaic through Classic Mimbres to Apache.

-In the second, guides discuss the Mimbres Foundation excavation at the Mattocks site in the 1970s.
+It also guides you visually through the Mimbres Foundation excavation at the Mattocks Site in the 1970's.

 Excavations